dracuxan/nix-dots/README.md

 # NixOS Flake Dotfiles Setup

+> **⚠️ WARNING**: This is a personal configuration.
+Everything is FAFO - use at your own risk.

-This repo contains my NixOS system and Home Manager configurations using flakes.
+This repo contains my NixOS system and Home Manager configurations using flakes for hostname "AntColony".

+> **⚠️ WARNING**: These configs assume NVIDIA GPU, specific hardware, and may break on different setups.

 ## Prerequisites (after a fresh NixOS install)